smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish/tmi07 Buzzers.md

 - see https://itp.nyu.edu/physcomp/labs/labs-arduino-digital-and-analog/tone-output-using-an-arduino/ for ideas

 Resources
-- See the "References" section of the [[../../Buzzers - Active and Passive]] page
+- See the "References" section of the [Buzzers - Active and Passive](../../Buzzers%20-%20Active%20and%20Passive.md) page
 - https://www.arduino.cc/en/Tutorial/BuiltInExamples/toneMelody - built in `tone()` example
 - https://itp.nyu.edu/physcomp/labs/labs-arduino-digital-and-analog/tone-output-using-an-arduino/ - more on `tone()` and music theory